Mateo Musacchio

-Mateo Pablo Musacchio ([maˈteo muˈsakjo], [muˈzakkjo]; born 26 August 1990) is an Argentine former footballer who plays as a central defender.
+Mateo Pablo Musacchio ([maˈteo muˈsakjo], [muˈzakkjo]; born 26 August 1990) is an Argentine former footballer who played as a central defender.

 He spent most of his professional career with Villarreal after signing as a 19-year-old, going on to appear in 249 competitive matches and score seven goals over seven La Liga seasons.
-In 2017 he joined Milan and, four years later, signed with Lazio also of the Italian Serie A.
+In 2017 he joined AC Milan and, four years later, signed with Lazio also of the Italian Serie A.

 Musacchio made his full debut for Argentina in 2011.

 Club career

 River Plate

 A product of Club Atlético River Plate's youth system, Musacchio was born in Rosario, Santa Fe, and he made his first-team debut as a 16-year-old during the 2006–07 season, making four appearances.
 He was part of the squad that won the Clausura the following year, but did not feature in any games.

 Villarreal

-In August 2009, Musacchio moved to Villarreal CF in Spain, initially being assigned to the B team in the second division.
-He made his official debut on 5 September in a 3–1 loss at Córdoba CF as the reserves overachieved in their first season ever in that tier, eventually finishing seventh.
+In August 2009, Musacchio moved to Villarreal CF in Spain, initially being assigned to the B team in the Segunda División.
+He made his official debut on 5 September in a 3–1 away loss against Córdoba CF as the reserves overachieved in their first season ever in that tier, eventually finishing seventh.

-On 13 February 2010, shortly after ceasing to be a non-EU player, Musacchio made his La Liga debut by playing the last 15 minutes in a 2–1 home win against Athletic Bilbao.
+On 13 February 2010, shortly after ceasing to be a non-EU player, Musacchio made his La Liga debut by playing the last 15 minutes in a 2–1 home win over Athletic Bilbao.
 From that moment onwards he was permanently promoted to Villarreal's first team, successively surpassing more experienced Iván Marcano and Gonzalo Rodríguez – the latter his compatriot – in the defensive pecking order.

 Musacchio dealt with several injury problems during his spell at the Estadio El Madrigal.